quadups/quadups-website/README.md

 ## Tech Stack

-The TechNovo website leverages modern tools and frameworks to ensure speed, scalability, and performance:
+The Quadups website leverages modern tools and frameworks to ensure speed, scalability, and performance:

 - **Frontend**: React, TypeScript, NextJS and Vite for a blazing-fast and dynamic user interface.
 - **Backend**: Node.js, Express, NestJS and Prisma for secure and scalable backend operations.